OutsourcedGuru/remote-authorize/README.md

 This will be a Node.js REST-based website.
 It will host the audit log, the signator authorization table, the queue of checks to be signed.
 Additionally, it will be the endpoints for both the QB and PhoneGap app communication and will be responsible for communicating to the online banking site to authorize each check in question.
 This will be the only piece which knows the online banking account's credentials.

-There doesn't appear to be an easy method of **not** using a server since it requires an audit log minimally to be trusted.
+There doesn't appear to be an easy method of **not** using a server since it requires an audit log minimally for the solution to be trusted.
 There could be some means of removing this piece but I wouldn't advise it.

 #### 3. Client application for the signators

-This will be an Adobe PhoneGap app which is represented by this Github repository.
+This will be an Adobe PhoneGap app and is the piece which is represented by this Github repository.
 Each signator will have this installed on their phone and an initialization step will register their phone's UUID for half of the two-factor authentication requirement as well as create a new PIN number to be used for the second half.

 The client application will have no knowledge of the online banking account's credentials nor will this appear in any form of server/client communication.